ITenthusiasm/react-formatted-inputs/README.md

 }
 ```

-Nope.
-Don't like it.
-It's a little lame that with the "re-usable component" approach, we're forced to create a prop that represents the type of element to use (whether we default its value or not).
-I also found that making a clean, re-usable, flexible TS interface was difficult to do without running into problems, hence the one disugsting use of `any`.
+What's undesirable with this "re-usable component" approach is that we're forced to create a prop that represents the type of element to use (whether we default its value or not).
+I also found that making a clean, re-usable, flexible TS interface was difficult to do without running into problems — hence the use of `any`.
 (There might be a solution that works without `any`, but it wasn't worth excavating for.
 Try tinkering with the types and you'll see what I mean.)

 We can make things _much_ simpler with React Actions: